dslmeinte/UIScript/Design.md

 * Maybe have some syntax to reference/validate against CSS Modules defined in `.css`/`.scss` files?
 	It seems to be rather easy to do this and provide plenty of value.
 * The exact nature of the services' declarations.
-* Consider making the tagging operator implicit: any expression in the CSS class spec that evaluates to `true`, results in a CSS class selector with the name of the last "fragment" in that expression.
-* Consider adding explicit componentn syntax for dependency injection that maps to `<Provider...>`.
+* Consider adding explicit component syntax for dependency injection that maps to `<Provider...>`.
-* Consider adding "shorthand syntax" for passing arguments, e.g.: `<TodoComponent todos> {}` for `<TodoComponent todos: todos> {}`.
-	The parameter name `todos` is then derived from the last segment of the expression `todos` which happens to be a reference to the state value `todos`.
-	Consider generalizing for such *name emitting expressions*.